 Switch to the Ellipse Tool (L) and create a 4 px circle, fill it with white (R=255 G=255 B=255), and place it as shown in the second image.

 Select that 10 px square and make it invisible, and then select it along with the white circle.
 Again, drag your selection into the Swatches panel, and this will be your second pattern.

 3. How to Create the Pop Art Lettering Background

-When the pop art patterns are complete, we'll move on to the background.
+Now that the pop art patterns are complete, we'll move on to the background.
 Pick the Rectangle Tool (M), use it to create a shape that covers your entire background, and fill it with R=255 G=235 B=40.

 Make sure that your background shape is still selected, open the Appearance panel (Window > Appearance), and add a second fill using the Add New Fill button.

 Select this new fill and apply your first pattern from the Swatches panel, and then change its Blending Mode to Overlay.

 4. How to Create the Pop Art Letters